 Sitting for a long period is better than standing.
-True or False?

 To prevent neck and back injuries, the most important rule is to work with the back in a straight position.
-True or False?

 The establishment can be designed to make work easier on a worker's body.
-True or False?